adamp-github/adamp-github.github.io/index.md

 Code deploy is another lesser demoed technology
 Cloud9 looks like a easy way to standardise the ide platform to provide a unified experience to developers.
-Codestar is a great tool but in some ways it seems too easy to deploy a ci/cd pipeline Are tradeoffs to using codestar that need to be investigated?
+Codestar is a great tool but in some ways it seems too easy to deploy a ci/cd pipeline

 ### QwikLabs
 Introduction to Amazon CloudFront
 - Created a new Amazon CloudFront distribution
 - Used your Amazon CloudFront distribution to serve an image file